Hey Hey It's Saturday: Chook Lotto

 A longstanding game show segment, "Chook Lotto" (or Chooklotto) involved a large barrel of numbered frozen chickens, or "chooks", and was a parody of Tattslotto, one of the National Lottery Draws of Australia.
 This segment ran from 1984, was rested in 1985, then returned in 1986 and went till the end of 1988.
 Daryl and Jackie McDonald would draw out 4 chickens numbered from 10 to 19.
 The home viewer would send in their entry and have to circle one of those numbers as a "Super 69" number.
 Then another cast member would enter the numbers into a computer (Originally an Atari 800XL, later an Olivetti Model) and whoever had those numbers would be the winner.
 Then Daryl would return to the desk and use the Super 69 number on ten paper eggs which had the same numbers as the chickens drawn out.
 Each of them held a prize.
-The main prize was a car from Ken Morgan Toyota or if the prize card had stars on it they would win every prize inside the other eggs.
-This segment was eventually replaced by Plucka Duck (Pluck-a-duck), however returned in the 2010 revival of the show, with viewers invited to go to the shows website and select 4 numbers as well as a supplementary number.
-Due to gambling laws in Australia, when "Hey Hey" was revived in 2009, the game was called "Fake Chook Lotto", and contestants played for no prize whatsoever, however, real prizes were offered in 2010.
+The main prize was a car from Ken Morgan Toyota; or, if the prize card had stars on it, they would win every prize inside the other eggs.
+This segment was eventually replaced by Plucka Duck (Pluck-a-duck); however, Chook Lotto returned in the 2010 revival of the show, with viewers invited to go to the show's website and select four numbers as well as a supplementary number.
+Due to gambling laws in Australia, when Hey Hey was revived in 2009, the game was called "Fake Chook Lotto", and contestants played for no prize whatsoever; however, once the legalities were sorted out, real prizes were offered in 2010.

-The chickens were provided by Inghams Suppliers, and all 210 finalists would receive a voucher for a free chicken.
+The chickens were provided by Inghams Enterprises, and all 210 finalists would receive a voucher for a free chicken.